 Are there any limitations for the Google Sheets integration?

 The intended use-case for our Google Sheets integration is the following: You receive e-mails containing one or a few data sets.
 The parsed data gets then copied to Google Sheets and creates a couple of new rows in your spreadsheet.
-If you have this scenario, the Google Sheets integration will work perfectly fine for you and you should not expect any issues.
+If you have this scenario, the Google Sheets integration will work perfectly fine to convert PDF to Google Sheets and you should not expect any issues.

 This use-case is possible in theory, there are however limitations in place at the moment.
 The maximum number of webhooks per e-mail is set to 2000.
 This means that you can not have more than 2000 rows per e-mail.